derekvmcintire/receipt-processor/PERFORMANCE.md

 - Validate the API's ability to handle concurrent requests under moderate traffic.
 - Identify latency and throughput benchmarks for optimization.
 - Ensure consistent performance across different endpoints.
+- Expectations are high since there is no database :)

 ---